notus-sh/chapecron/README.md

 Thus, cron will only send you an email when something bad really happened.
 (Something bad is defined as any non-trace error output or a non-zero result code.)

-That's what `chapecron` will do without any configuration or arguments other than a command to monitor.
+That's what `chapecron` will do without any configuration or arguments other than a command to look after.
 But honestly, if you only want to do this you'd better use [`cronic`](http://habilis.net/cronic/).

 What makes `chapecron` different is an extensible set of pluggable middlewares that can be used to control and monitor your cron jobs' execution.